 Guard the Gospel (preaching resource for 10/2/22)

-This post exegetes 2 Timothy 1:1-14 (RCL Epistles reading for Oct.
+This post exegetes 2 Timothy 1:1-18 (the context for the RCL Epistles reading for Oct.
 2, 2022), drawing on multiple sources including commentary from John Stott.

 |St. Paul the Apostle (public domain via Wikimedia Commons)|

 Paul wrote 2 Timothy to his friend and co-worker Timothy.
 Locked up in a Roman prison and nearing execution, Paul's concern is to pass along to Timothy a message of encouragement and exhortation.

 We are reminded by Paul's words that there is a constant danger of the gospel being corrupted within every Christian church.
 Therefore, we all need to heed Paul’s charge to Timothy.
 Moreover, we must work together to equip and release a new generation of Timothys—young leaders who will carry the sacred deposit of the gospel into the next generation.

 1 Paul, an apostle of Christ Jesus by the will of God, in keeping with the promise of life that is in Christ Jesus, 2 To Timothy, my dear son: Grace, mercy and peace from God the Father and Christ Jesus our Lord.
 3 I thank God, whom I serve, as my ancestors did, with a clear conscience, as night and day I constantly remember you in my prayers.
 4 Recalling your tears, I long to see you, so that I may be filled with joy.

 Paul begins by identifying himself as an apostle, assigned to proclaim the gospel, which is 'the promise of life in Christ Jesus' (1b).
 With death staring Paul in the face, it's appropriate that he would define the gospel as the promise of eternal life.
 It’s also appropriate that Paul’s great concern is that this precious gospel be defended and proclaimed in his absence.